-Drop by and check out their new shop in Monroe and of course check out their website and blog.
+Drop by and check out their new shop and product line in Monroe, North Carolina, and of course check out their website and blog.
 Some top notch work here!!

 "Hello.
 I drive Heckmotor-Sportwagen..."
 Heard this before?

 A little while back, some crazy European Porsche dork friends of mine said, "Hey!
 Have you met Daniel Schaefer yet?"
 Uhhh... well...
 I hadn't, but I was blown away by this guy's talent when I checked out his blog, Heckmotor-Sportwagen.
 Photographer, Porsche enthusiast and builder, hell of a writer, oh... and a cyclist crazy man!

 Recently Daniel finished this perfect era correct, Albert Blue, early 911.
 The "911 GT" is based on a '66 912 and is flawlessly done.
 And what a feeling to be able to stand back and look at your own creation through the lens of your own camera.
 Respect!

 Haven't had much time to post lately, but have had time to let videos run in the background while I'm working and Amelia Island footage is always my favorite to listen to... for obvious reasons.
 So for those of you working and want to listen to something other than the usual tunes while working, here you go...

 In our lifetime, I fear that we will never see handcrafted cars the way they used to be built.
 There are a few ambitiously built one-off "sports cars" here and there by some very talented people, but on a production basis, there will be very few auto makers building things by hand anymore, simply because of the time and resources associated with making something like that happen.